What is good alignment?

 Your muscles keep your posture in alignment and require a variety of work to stay functional, balanced and healthy.
 Our modern-day lifestyles rarely allow the diversity and frequency of movement that maintains this balance.
 Even from a young age, we spend so much time sitting at a desk at school, and many of us have desk jobs.
 All of this combined with injuries and other stressors can lead to misalignments in your posture.

 What are the effects?

-Postural misalignments causes certain muscles to compensate and can make them more susceptible to injury and pain.
+As well as making some people feel unhappy with how they look, postural misalignments also cause certain muscles to compensate and can make them more susceptible to injury and pain.
 Joints that function less efficiently due to muscular imbalances can lead to abnormal wear and tear, impingement and pain.
 Ultimately, the ‘unexplained’ source of many health conditions is that your body does not work the way it was designed.

 What’s the solution?

-The Egoscue Method on the other hand, aims to tackle the root cause of your pain – which in many cases is poor posture.
-Founded in 1978 by Pete Egoscue, it uses gentle and targeted posture correction exercises to bring your body back into better alignment.
+A better long-term approach is to tackle the root cause of your problem, which in many cases is poor posture.
+The Egoscue Method, a type of posture correction therapy, was founded in 1971 by Pete Egoscue, and uses gentle posture correction exercises to bring your body back into better alignment.
 The aim is to end your current pain (if you have any), feel more confident about how you look, and reduce your risk of future pain and injuries.